Salim Uddin

-Salim Uddin (সেলিম উদ্দিন) is a Bangladeshi politician and the incumbent Member of Parliament from Sylhet-5.
+Salim Uddin (সেলিম উদ্দিন) is a Bangladeshi politician and the former Member of Parliament from Sylhet-5.

 Early life

-Uddin was born on 6 April 1960.
+Salim Uddin was born on 6 April 1960 in Nalbahar village of Tilpara Union in Beanibazar Upazila of Sylhet district of then East Pakistan.
+His father's name is Ashad Uddin and mother's name is Azizun Necha.
 He completed his undergrad at the University of Greenwich.

 Career

+Salim Uddin started his political life by joining Jatiya Party in 1996.
+He is the International Affairs Advisor to Jatiya Party Chairman GM Quader.
+He is the former president of Sylhet District Jatiya Party.

 Uddin was elected to Parliament from Sylhet-5 as a candidate of Jatiya Party in 2014.

+In the 9th National Parliament, he served as the Opposition Whip and as a member of the Standing Committee of the National Parliament on Foreign Affairs.

 In 2017, there was a viral video of him arguing with a traffic officer after his car tried to enter the wrong way.